GollaJeswanth2006/CampusBridge/README.md

 - Mobile-responsive design
 - Form validation and error handling

-## Future Enhancements
-- Video call integration for live tutoring
-- AI-generated doubt summaries
-- Skill-based matching algorithms
-- Cross-platform mobile app

-PeerBridge aims to transform traditional learning by creating an engaging, AI-enhanced community where knowledge flows freely between peers.
+CampusBridge aims to transform traditional learning by creating an engaging, AI-enhanced community where knowledge flows freely between peers.